Paducah Community Band draws July 4 crowd

-Sullivan told the crowd on Tuesday the community and army bands only had about 40 minutes to practice together before the show, but everything appeared to go-off without a hitch.
+Sullivan told the crowd on Tuesday that the community and Army bands only had about 40 minutes to practice together before the show, but everything appeared to go-off without a hitch.

-The performance ended at about 8 p.m., leaving attendees enough time to travel downtown for Paducah's annual fireworks show.

-Following the show, Sullivan took to social media to describe how he felt about the evening.

 (0) comments